n8n-io/n8n-docs/docs/example/outlook-import.md

 **4.** The `IF` node checks if the folders entered in step 3 exist.
 If they exist and the name matches, the export continues.
 If the entered folder name does not exist, nothing happens.

-**5.** The `SplitInBatches` node splits the list of Inboxes down to single pieces to ensure that every Inbox gets checked after another.
+**5.** The `SplitInBatches` node splits the list of folders down to single pieces to ensure that every Inbox gets checked after another.

    ![](/_images/workflows/workflows/WF-outlook-import-splitbatch.png)